Sumeet-2023/CityFix/README.md

 ## Features

 ### Core Features
-- **Issue Reporting:** Citizens can report local problems like overflowing bins, potholes, pollution, or unsafe conditions.
+- **Issue Reporting:** Citizens can report local problems like overflowing bins, potholes, pollution, or unsafe conditions and work with others to resolve them if problem requires official intervention, local authorities connected to the platform can view the report and take action.
 Reports are tagged with geolocation and tracked in real-time, providing status updates and notifications.

 - **Community Projects:** Users can propose or join projects like tree planting drives, beach cleanups, or recycling initiatives, empowering them to contribute directly to their community’s sustainability.